Alexandrov's Patchwork and the Bonnet--Myers Theorem for Lorentzian length spaces: with global curvature bounds

-\begin{pop}[Unique geodesics in upper curvature bounds] Let $X$ be a strongly causal Lorentzian pre-length space with timelike curvature bounded above by $K \in \mathbb{R}$.
+\begin{thm}[Unique geodesics in upper curvature bounds] Let $X$ be a strongly causal and regular Lorentzian pre-length space with timelike curvature bounded above by $K \in \mathbb{R}$.
 Let $x\ll y$ be in a comparison neighbourhood $U \subseteq X$ and suppose $\tau(x,y)<D_K$.
 Then there exists a unique geodesic from $x$ to $y$ contained in $U$.
-In particular, if $X$ satisfies a global upper curvature bound, geodesics between timelike related points in $X$ with $\tau$-distance less than $D_K$ are unique. \end{pop}
+In particular, if $X$ satisfies a global upper curvature bound, geodesics between timelike related points in $X$ with $\tau$-distance less than $D_K$ are unique. \end{thm}